 After submitting the initial application in Grants.gov, eligible applicants will be notified by DHS/FEMA and asked to proceed with submitting their complete application package in ND Grants.
-Applicants can register early with ND Grants and are encouraged to begin their ND Grants registration at the time of this announcement.
+Applicants can register early with ND Grants and are encouraged to begin their ND Grants registration at the time of this announcement or at the latest, seven days before the application deadline.
 Early registration will allow applicants to have adequate time to start and complete their application.

 In ND Grants applicants will be prompted to submit all of the information contained in the following forms.
-Applicants should review these forms before applying to ensure they have included all information required:
+Applicants should review these forms before applying to ensure they have all the information required:

-- Standard Form 424A, Budget Information (Non-construction); - Standard Form 424B, Standard Assurances (Non-construction); and - Standard Form LLL, Disclosure of Lobbying Activities.
+- Standard Form 424A, Budget Information (Non-construction) - Standard Form 424B, Standard Assurances (Non-construction) - Standard Form LLL, Disclosure of Lobbying Activities